-seq\trace
+seq trace

-Sequential tracing makes it possible to trace all messages resulting from one initial message.
+Sequential tracing makes it possible to trace information flows between processes resulting from one initial transfer of information.
 Sequential tracing is independent of the ordinary tracing in Erlang, which is controlled by the erlang:trace/3 BIF.
 For more information about what sequential tracing is and how it can be used, see section Sequential Tracing.

-seq\trace provides functions that control all aspects of sequential tracing.
+seq_trace provides functions that control all aspects of sequential tracing.
 There are functions for activation, deactivation, inspection, and for collection of the trace output.

-token() = {integer(), boolean(), term(), term(), term()}

-An opaque term (a tuple) representing a trace token.
+''' token() = {integer(), boolean(), term(), term()} An opaque term (a tuple) representing a trace token. '''

+'''

-set token(Token) -> PreviousToken | ok
+set_token(Token) -> PreviousToken | ok

+Types:

 Token = PreviousToken = [] | token()

+'''

 Sets the trace token for the calling process to Token.
-If Token == [] then tracing is disabled, otherwise Token should be an Erlang term returned from get\token/0 or set\token/1.set\token/1 can be used to temporarily exclude message passing from the trace by setting the trace token to empty like this:
+If Token == [] then tracing is disabled, otherwise Token should be an Erlang term returned from get_token/0 or set_token/1.set_token/1 can be used to temporarily exclude message passing from the trace by setting the trace token to empty like this: